 Generative media — the field of research that relates to "deep fakes" and other forms of synthesized audio and video — has made some incredible advances in recent years.
 At its most impressive, it’s already able to produce audio, video, and writing that’s indistinguishable from real, human-created media.
 The technology has exciting potential, with applications like Descript's AI Voices and Studio Sound making creative work more efficient and accessible But it also carries the potential for misuse.

 Descript was among the first products available with generative media features.
 As a leader in the field, we are committed to modeling a responsible implementation of these technologies, unlocking the benefits of generative media while safeguarding against malicious use.

 We believe you should own and control the use of your digital voice.
 Descript uses a process for training speech models that depends on verbal consent verification, ensuring that our customers can only create text to speech models that have been authorized by the voice’s owner.
-Once created, the voice owner has control over when and how it is used.

 It's unclear.
-While compelling research (example) is underway, the quality of generative media could increase at a rate that outpaces technology designed to detect it.
+While compelling research (example) is underway, the quality of generative media may increase at a rate that outpaces technology designed to detect it.
 While we cannot predict what the future holds for the media, we do believe it will continue to be important for each of us to be critical consumers of everything we see, hear, and read.